Beyond Boston

 North Shore day

-Use Salem Maritime and PEM as the reliable year-round anchors before adding October events, waterfront walks, or North Shore extensions.
+Build around Salem Maritime and PEM, both reliable year-round, before adding October events, waterfront walks, or other North Shore stops.

 • Check museum, park, visitor-center, rail, and crowd timing before promising an easy day.

-• Keep Salem useful outside October by anchoring it in maritime history, museums, and the waterfront.
+• Keep Salem worthwhile outside October by building it around maritime history, museums, and the waterfront.

 Coast add-on

-Choose Cape Cod only with season and movement solved
+Choose Cape Cod only once season and travel are sorted out

 Use Cape Cod National Seashore information before the trip commits to beach, trail, Outer Cape, or shoulder-season plans.